nooku/guides.nooku.org/tutorials.md

 <!--That's why we put the tutorials all the way at the front of the book. -->

-> If you are developing Joomla! extension we recommend heading over to the [Joomlatools Developer Portal](http://developer.joomlatools.com/)
+> If you are developing Joomla extension we recommend heading over to the [Joomlatools Developer Portal](http://developer.joomlatools.com/)
 > and review and make use of the "Tools" listed there.
 The combination can really help streamline your development set up for different projects.

 If you have a great Tutorial idea, then [Get Writing](contribute/write-a-tutorial.md)!